Working!!: Wagnaria employees

-The daughter of the owner of a large company, who is always seen with a smile on her face.
-Seemingly spoiled, arrogant and materialistic, Shiho refers to the people as the "common masses" and often attempts to bribe people with money as her "apology".
+Shiho is the daughter of the owner of a large company who is always seen with a smile on her face.
+Spoiled, arrogant and materialistic, Shiho refers to the people as the "common masses" and often attempts to bribe people with money as her "apology".
 She has known Shindō since childhood and was rejected by him at some point, which he attributes as the reason of her working despite being economically rich.
-She frequently bullies and mistreats Shindō due to his previous rejection, using the fact that his father is debt with her father's company as leverage to torment him, despite the fact that she is very much still in love with him, but unable to express it properly.
+She frequently bullies and mistreats Shindō due to his previous rejection, using the fact that his father is debt with her father's company as leverage to torment him, despite the fact that she is still in love with him very much, but cannot express it properly.